titembaatar/homelab/README.md

 Detailed documentation is available in the [Wiki](../../wiki).

 ## 🚀 Quick Start Guide
+### PVE license nag
+To remove the proxmox popup at login, use [foundObjects/pve-nag-buster](https://github.com/foundObjects/pve-nag-buster/)

 ### LXC Container Setup
 Set up a new LXC container with:
 ```bash